Hippo Blue Tang

 Size

-The blue hippo tang is a species of surgeonfish that has many different common names, including the royal blue tang, regal tang and palette surgeonfish.
+The blue hippo tang is a species of surgeonfish with many common names, including the royal blue tang, regal tang, palette surgeonfish, and “Dory.”
 Juveniles are bright yellow with blue spots.
-Once it matures, the adult has a bright blue, oval-shaped body with a yellow, flag-shaped tail and tallow-tipped pectoral fins.
 Like all surgeonfish, this species has scalpel-like spines along the top and bottom of its body and a sharp, venomous spine at the base of its caudal fin, or tail fin, to protect it from predators.
-Adults are omnivorous and feed on plankton, but will also graze on algae which grows on coral reefs.
-By keeping algae in check, the blue hippo tang is essential to keeping the coral reef healthy.
-Unlike the Dory in the movie Finding Dory, it is unlikely that the blue hippo tang suffers from short-term memory loss.
+Adults are omnivorous and feed on plankton but will also graze on algae that grow on coral reefs.
+The blue hippo tang is essential to keeping the coral reef healthy by keeping algae in check.

 Things To Know